Fritz!Box DynDNS – some gory details

 Domaincannot be empty.

-If a DynDNS service does’t use Basic Authentication but – for example – a custom access token as a parameter, then both
+If a DynDNS service doesn’t use Basic Authentication but – for example – a custom access token as a parameter, then both

 Passwordmust be filled with some dummy values like